If you’d like to start a club that's different from those we already have and fosters recreation or culture on campus we’d like to hear from you!

 - When satisfied the CDO will submit your affiliation application to the OUSA Executive for ratification, who will approve, decline, approve conditionally or ask for additional information.

-- Once the executive have approved, the CDO will liaise with you to kick start your group.
+- Once the executive have ratified your application, the CDO will liaise with you to kick start your club.

 - Once affiliated, clubs must re-affiliate each year.
 This process tends to be quicker than first starting up.